fergalcob/gamesdirect/README.md

 [PyPI](https://pypi.org/) - Used for finding specific Python/Django libraries to meet the project needs

 [Django Project Documentation](https://docs.djangoproject.com/en/4.2/) - Useful for clarification on certain aspects of Django commands

+[GIMP](https://www.gimp.org/) - Used to create the banner seen on the home page

 ## Future Improvements